raganwald-deprecated/homoiconic/2012/10/encapsulation.cs.md

 # Encapsulating State in CoffeeScript

-(click [here](https://github.com/raganwald/homoiconic/blob/master/2012/10/encapsulation.js.md) for examples in CoffeeScript)
+(click [here](https://github.com/raganwald/homoiconic/blob/master/2012/10/encapsulation.js.md) for examples in JavaScript)

 > OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things.--[Alan Kay][oop]